How to Transfer Money to Your New Zealand Bank Account

 Making an international telegraphic transfer is similar to transferring money online between bank accounts back at home.
 However, it requires different bank account information (see above) and there are significant fees involved from both your home bank and NZ bank.
 Because it is the most direct way of transferring money overseas, it is usually the most safest.
 However, you are not necessarily getting the best exchange rate.

-Things to consider before using telegraphic transfer to transfer money to your New Zealand bank account:
+Things to consider before using a telegraphic transfer to transfer money to your New Zealand bank account:

 - Fees charged by both your home bank and NZ bank are far more significant than other international money transferring options.